She Celebrates 85 Years, With Doctors Who Helped Her Get There

 It’s unusual for a patient to invite his or her doctor to a private party and even more unusual for the doctor to accept.

 “In medicine, you’re taught and trained to keep a professional distance,” Choudry says.
 “You don’t often get invited to a patient’s personal event with children and grandchildren.”
-On a rare occasion, he and Dr. Witzke says, they’ve attended a patient’s party, but only because there was a previous personal connection with the patient’s friend or family.
+He and Dr. Witzke say they’ve attended a patient’s party only on rare occasions.

 “But when it comes from someone as sweet as Mary Ellen, it would be very difficult to say no,” Dr. Choudry says.